 Preparing All Students for Civic Participation

-The Center works in New York State and nationally to ensure all students get an education that prepares them for effective civic participation in order to build a fair society and strong democracy.
+To help build a fair society and strong democracy, the Center works in New York State and nationally to ensure all students get an education that prepares them for effective civic participation.

 Convening New Yorkers for Collective Action